lisa-lumos/git/3-branching.md

 In this case, when you are working on your branch, you want to keep up with changes that has been made to main.

-This would return a merge conflict if main branch has changed.
+This would return a merge conflict if main branch has changed:

 ```sh
 $ git merge master